 It’s impossible to write an object allocation expression (e.g.,

-Method calls or field accesses cannot be chained to a constructor invocation
+Method calls, and attribute accesses in general, cannot be chained to a constructor invocation.

-Method calls or field accesses can be chained to a constructor invocation
+Method calls, and attribute accesses in general, can be chained to a constructor invocation.

 CorrectionHere is what's right.

-Here we see two expressions trees: the left one represents the second line of the first example, the right one the only line of the second example.
+Here we see two expressions trees: the left one represents the second line of the first example, whilst the right one represents the only line of the second example.

-and it is perfectly legal to invoke a method on that object reference.
+C, and it is perfectly legal to invoke a method on that object.
+So

 C and invokes method

-It’s equally valid to access a field on such an object:
+It’s equally valid to access any attribute on such an object: